Calon (TV production company): Siriol Productions

-In 1989, Siriol, together with three other animation studios in France, Germany and Belgium formed its own distribution company, EVA Entertainment, headed up by Steve Walsh, the former head of co-productions at Goldcrest Films.
+In 1989, Siriol, together with La Fabrique in France, Cologne Cartoon in Germany and Sofidoc in Belgium formed its own distribution company, EVA Entertainment, headed up by Steve Walsh, the former head of co-productions at Goldcrest Films.
 Its co-productions were grouped under the EC's CARTOON programme as part of its MEDIA initiative.
 EVA was the first grouping company established under this initiative.
-The group set up co-productions with major European broadcasters, typically with the BBC in the UK, FR3 and Canal+ in France and ZDF and WDR in Germany.
+The group was involved in co-productions with major European broadcasters, typically with the BBC in the UK, FR3 and Canal+ in France and ZDF and WDR in Germany.
 It also made co-productions with other European partners as well as with US and Canadian co-producers.

 In 1995, EVA received a substantial private investment and attracted two top executives from BBC Children's International, Mikael Shields and Tony Stern.
-EVA Entertainment has made many series and specials, (the group's major productions were controlled creatively by Siriol) which were sold to over fifty different countries on five continents, including Robert Creep, Tales of the Tooth Fairies, Billy the Cat (the group's largest project) and Romuald the Reindeer.
+EVA Entertainment has made many series and specials, (the group's major productions were controlled creatively by Siriol) which were sold to over fifty countries on five continents, including Robert Creep, Tales of the Tooth Fairies, Billy the Cat (the group's largest project) and Romuald the Reindeer.
 The later two programmes were produced by Robin Lyons.
 When EVA was sold to Pearson PLC, Siriol formed other alliances with Scottish Television and SKD Media Plc.

 In 1998, Siriol was brought over by Sleepy Kids (renamed Entertainment Rights in 2000), with Lyons expanding his role within the new company.
 In 2005, a management buyout led by Lyons took place for Siriol Productions, and was renamed Calon.

 Siriol set up two subdivisions.
 The first was Blunt Pictures, which produced animation aimed at older audiences.
 Blunt Pictures has produced a short film for Channel 4, Dee’s Dish of the Day and developed the series, Stonehouse Reunion for Channel 4 and Days of Deliverance for S4C.
 Blunt has also developed a low budget feature, 360, which has attracted funding from the Film Panel of the Welsh Lottery, and several web-based animation projects including Once Upon A Morgue and Deadenders.
 The second subdivision was a web design subdivision called Piczled, which has designed the official Basil Brush website and theme park attractions for Chessington World of Adventures in Surrey and Alton Towers in Staffordshire.
 Piczled has also worked on other websites such as those for Siriol and Entertainment Rights.